rubenwardy/minetest_modding_book/en/chapters/lvm.md

 * Create `replace_in_area(from, to, pos1, pos2)` which replaces all instances of
   `from` with `to` in the area given, where from and to are node names.
+* Make a function which rotates all chest nodes by 90&deg;.
-* Make an LVM which causes mossy cobble to spread to nearby stone and cobble nodes.
+* Make a function which uses an LVM to cause mossy cobble to spread to nearby stone and cobble nodes.
   Does your implementation cause mossy cobble to spread more than a distance of one each time?
 How could you stop this?